vvvkor/d1lookup/README.md

 In your markup:
 * Add ``data-lookup`` attribute with value that is data source URL to load autocomplete data.
 URL should have ``{q}`` substring that will be replaced with search string.
 * Add ``data-label`` attribute with label for initial value.
-* Add ``data-cache`` attribute to set maximum cached responses from data source.
+* Add ``data-cache`` attribute to set limit of cached responses from data source.
 By default cache is not used.
 * Add ``data-url`` attribute to add link to selected resource.
 URL should have ``{id}`` substring that will be replaced with identifier of selected resource.
 * Add ``data-goto`` attribute to go to specified URL on item selection.
 URL may have ``{id}`` substring that will be replaced with identifier of selected resource.